The tropical beach getaway of your dreams

-Taxi Taxis from the airport should use their meter – expect to pay around THB ฿400 to Phuket Town (50 minutes away), THB ฿550 to Patong and THB ฿600 to Kata/Karon 600 (plus a THB ฿100 airport surcharge).
+Taxi Prices for metered taxis are displayed at the taxi counter outside the terminal.
+Expect to pay around THB ฿450 to Phuket Town (50 minutes), THB ฿500 to Patong (55 minutes) and THB ฿600 to Kata/Karon (1 hour), plus a THB ฿100 airport surcharge.

 When to go

-Thailand’s weather is often described as hot (November–February), hotter (March–April) and wet (May–October), with slight regional variations.
-Phuket is a year-round destination, although March–April is extremely hot with temperatures shooting up to 40°C, and the months of September and October are often subject to heavy rainfall.
+Phuket is a year-round destination, although March–April is extremely hot with temperatures shooting up to 40°C, while September and October are often subject to heavy rainfall.
 The cool season between November and February, with its blue skies and breeze is the most enjoyable – and most popular time to visit.

 There are 18 public holidays a year in Thailand, during which most businesses close, but shops and restaurants in tourist areas stay open.
 Songkran – the Thai New Year and the biggest holiday – falls mid-April.
 Phuket is famed for its lavish celebrations of the Chinese Vegetarian Festival, which falls late September or early October.Back to top